 Clinical opportunities

 There are many didactic opportunities built into the Fellowship.
-We run a weekly didactic series for trainees and new staff that is focused on honing therapeutic skills within different modalities (e.g., ACT, Emotion-Focused Therapy) with an emphasis on deliberate practice.
+We run a weekly didactic series for trainees and new staff focused on honing therapeutic skills within different modalities (e.g., ACT, EFT) with an emphasis on deliberate practice.
 Portland Psychotherapy runs a monthly didactic series focused on diversity, equity, cultural competency, and antiracism for all staff.
 You can read more here about our activities and commitment to foster diversity, equity, anti-racism, and inclusion in our staff and local community.
 In addition to these ongoing trainings, fellows can attend any of the other training events that Portland Psychotherapy hosts every year, led by leading experts in ACT, psychedelic assisted therapy, diversity/equity/inclusion, and many other topics free of charge.

 Minimum requirements: Doctorate or equivalent degree within the last two years in clinical or counseling psychology, behavior change, clinical science, social psychology or related field.
 This is a full-time position (i.e., 40 hours per week).
 Portland Psychotherapy strives to provide its staff with a high level of flexibility and autonomy and supports its employees in developing a sustainable work-life balance.
 The schedule is reasonably flexible and involves a hybrid (i.e., on site plus remote) work schedule.